 Sequence 12B

 EH104AC did not switch off although the setpoint of 170 K was reached.
 How is this sequence regulating the temperature?
 Will it keep on heating until ALL sensors are above the setpoint?
+The heater is turned off if at least one sensor is above upper limit.
+The heater is turn on if at least one sensor is below the low limit.

 Same for EH102AB.
 How is this sequence regulating the temperature?
 Will it keep on heating until ALL sensors are above the setpoint?